adhilshan/get-diesel-rate-api/README.md

 # Documentation

-Here's a sample `README.md` file for your Flask web scraping project to document its functionality and usage on GitHub:

-# Diesel Price Scraper API

 This project is a Flask-based web scraper that retrieves diesel prices from the NDTV website for various states and cities in India.
 It exposes a set of API endpoints that fetch diesel price data, change status, and other relevant details.

 ## Features